wingforth/nvim-im-select/README.md

 The setup function accepts a dictionary that contains options as argument.
 There are four options that can be specified:

-- `imselectCmd`: the im-select command, maybe the path to the executable `im-select`.
+- `im_select_cmd`: the im-select command, maybe the path to the executable `im-select`.
-- `defaultIM`: the default input method for neovim modes other than insert mode.
+- `default_im`: the default input method for neovim modes other than insert mode.
-- `modeAutoSwitch`: enable or disable switch input method automatically according to edit mode. `true` or `false`, default `true`, enabled.
-- `focusAutoSwitch`: enable or disable switch input method automatically for FocusLost and FocusGained events. `true` or `false`, default `false`, diabled.
+- `enable_on_focus_events`: enable or disable switch input method automatically on FocusLost and FocusGained events.
+If you have set up other ways to switch IM among different windows/applications, you may want to set this option to `false`.
+Default `true`.

 e.g.